jatnnik/blog/src/content/blog/sortable-table.md

 ## Extract a table heading component

 To avoid redundancy, create a table heading component.
-Mine is stored in `resources/views/components/table/heading.blade.php`.

 ```html
 <!-- The components props. -->